nurlandadashbayli/duckie04/state-estimation/README.md

 By following these steps, the Duckiebot can estimate its position on the ground more accurately using a histogram filter that combines prediction and update steps.
 This approach is crucial for autonomous robots as it helps them understand and adapt to their surroundings, whether in a controlled simulation or a real-world environment.

-Feel free to explore the code and modify parameters to improve performance or adapt to different environments.

 ---